Skip to content

 8. Bronze doors

-Pantheon Facts - Its monumental bronze doors aren't just an ordinary entrance but the oldest door in Rome.
+Pantheon Facts - Its bronze doors are the oldest door in Rome

 Even though they are very heavy, they are well-balanced and easy to open.

 And here is a fascinating secret: These monumental bronze doors aren’t just an ordinary entrance but the oldest doors in Rome.
 For many years, historians thought they were a 15th-century replacement of the original gate.
-Why, do you ask?
 Mainly because many architects believed they were too small for the door frames.
 But recent analysis confirmed they are original.

 Not only is this ancient Roman gate original, but it is also the only remaining door of its kind in its original location.
 You see, back in the day, it was usual practice to repurpose ancient Roman doors.
-But these have remained here from the time of the building of the Pantheon.
+But these have remained here from the time of the construction.

 FUN FACT: